-The Municipality's projected overall expenditure for the 2019/20 medium-term budget is R291,6 million, which signifies a decrease of 2,07% on the approved budget of 2018/19.
-This decrase is informed by a decrease in capital grants allocated to the municipality for the current year from the prior year.
+The Municipality's projected overall expenditure for the 2020/21 medium-term budget is R309,6 million, which signifies an increase of 4,55% on the approved budget of 2019/20.
+This increase is informed by an increase in capital grants allocated to the municipality for the current year from the prior year.

-The 2019/20 operating income for Mohokare Local Municipality is estimated at R211 million, which is an increase in operating income of 13.42%.
-This was brought on mainly by an increase in operational transfers allocated to the Municipality.
-The operating expenditure is estimated at R211 million which is a 5.08% increase.
-Investment in capital expenditure projects will amount to R80,2 million for the 2019/20 financial year and R56,7 million and R56,0 million for the 2020/21 and 2021/22 years respectively.
+The 2020/21 operating income for Mohokare Local Municipality is estimated at R218,7 million, which is a decrease in operating income of 3.78%.
+This was brought on by the process of the sanitising of the debtors ledger ensuring that all amounts budget for as revenue are in line with what is actually billable to consumers.
+The operating expenditure is estimated at R217,9 million which is a 1.87% increase.
+Investment in capital expenditure projects will amount to R91,7 million for the 2020/21 financial year and R74,4 million and R57,6 million for the 2021/22 and 2022/23 years respectively.